 Working with international design practice Ryder Architecture, headquartered in Newcastle, operations lead Equinor has designed the O&M Base to be built using environmentally friendly materials.
 EV chargers, solar panels and efficient heating systems have been included to ensure the facility has a low carbon impact.
 Development and construction of the base is subject to planning approval.

 About Dogger Bank wind farm

 |Project name||Dogger Bank Wind Farm|

 This wind farm is being built in three phases: Dogger Bank A, Dogger Bank B and Dogger Bank C.

 |Location||Located in the North Sea, Dogger Bank A and B are approximately 130km from the Yorkshire Coast, with Dogger Bank C located approximately 200km offshore.|

-Dogger Bank A and B is a joint venture between SSE Renewables (40%), Equinor (40%) and Eni (20%).
-Dogger Bank C is a 50:50 joint venture between Equinor and SSE Renewables.
+The Dogger Bank Offshore Wind Farm is a joint venture between SSE Renewables (40%), Equinor (40%) and Vårgrønn (20%).

-SSE Renewables is lead operator for the development and construction of Dogger Bank Wind Farm.
-Equinor will be lead operator of the wind farm for the duration of the wind farm’s operational phase
+SSE Renewables is lead operator for the development and construction.
+Equinor will be lead operator of the for the duration of the wind farm’s operational phase.

-Onshore construction for Dogger Bank A and Dogger Bank B began in 2020 and is currently underway, with offshore construction on Dogger Bank A due to begin in Q2 2022.
+Onshore construction for Dogger Bank A and Dogger Bank B began in 2020 and offshore construction on Dogger Bank A began in Spring 2022.
 First power is expected in Summer 2023 and Summer 2024 for Dogger Bank A and B, respectively, with commercial operations to follow around six months later.

 Turbine installation for Dogger Bank C will begin in 2025.